-In 2010, the population for the community of Spanish Lake was 19,650 residents.
-Those residents are served by the Hazelwood School District which covers a large portion of North St. Louis County.
+The community of Spanish Lake is served by the Hazelwood School District which covers a large portion of North St. Louis County.
 The district has three high schools, Hazelwood East High School, Hazelwood Central High School and Hazelwood West High School, six middle schools, twenty elementary schools, two early childhood education centers and several other programs.
 Many of the district's schools are within Spanish Lake.
 Those schools are Hazelwood East High School, Hazelwood East Middle School, Hazelwood Southeast Middle School, Twillman Elementary School, Arrowpoint Elementary School and Larimore Elementary School.
 Which school a student attends is determined by his or her home address.
 Trinity Catholic High School, a private co-ed high school is also available to the residents of Spanish Lake.

 The second historic park is Spanish Lake Park.
 The large lake located within the park was originally called "Spanish Pond".
 In the 1760's, Spanish troops were stationed nearby and would come to fish in the "pond".
 It was know as Spanish Pond until 1928 when the name was then changed to "Spanish Lake" to promote a subdivision, Eldorado Park, that was being developed nearby, thus giving the area its name of "Spanish Lake."

-Another landmark is the Spanish Lake Blacksmith Shop which was built in 1876 and is still located on Bellefontaine Road.
+Another landmark was the Spanish Lake Blacksmith Shop which was built in 1876.
+It was located on Bellefontaine Road, but in 2012, the St. Louis County Parks Department rescued this historic building and moved it to Faust Park in Chesterfield.
+The Spanish Lake Blacksmith Shop has been rebuilt and restored and makes a perfect addition to the Historic Village at Faust Park, where the art of blacksmithing will be demonstrated.
 The builder and original owner of the blacksmith shop was a German immigrant, Jacob Wilhelm, who had come to St. Louis to work on the Eads Bridge as an iron worker.
 The shop was passed on to Jacob's son and continued to be a blacksmith up until 1993.

 Spanish Lake Missouri 63138